monkidea/Projects/Machine Learning/Collaborative Artificial Intelligence Neuron - C.A.I.N./README.md

 End Note :
 ----------
-This is a really fun project for me, especially thinking up the entire structure.
+This was a really fun project for me, especially thinking up the entire structure.
 I hope you can find this Project to be helpful.
 Thanks for having a look!